amabirbd/django-rest-react/README.md

 # django-rest-react
-A simple react , django and django rest framework app
+A simple react , django and django rest framework app.
+Uses DRF to initiate an api , fetches and shows the data fetched from api in the front end using ReactJS.

 Requirements:<br>